austinmetcalf/PWA-Text-Editor/README.md

 - Node.js
 - Express.js

-## Author
+## Author/ credit
 https://github.com/austinmetcalf. starting code of this project provided by educator.
+Edits were made by myself with tutor assistance.